Advanced equipment for Magnetic Particle Testing: Innovations, standards and high sensitivity technologies

 Regulatory compliance is essential to maintaining competitiveness and ensuring trust in inspection processes.

-The American Society for Nondestructive Testing (ASNT) has played a pivotal role in advancing NDT, including magnetic particle testing (MT).
-Its work not only focuses on establishing global standards but also on driving technological innovation and enhancing professional competencies in this critical area.
+The American Society for Nondestructive Testing (ASNT) has been a key player in the advancement of nondestructive testing (NDT), including Magnetic Particle Testing (MT).
+Its work focuses on setting global standards, and driving technological innovation and strengthening professional competencies in this critical area.

 Through specialized publications, conferences, and technical symposia, ASNT creates spaces for manufacturers, researchers, and end users to collaborate on improving MT equipment, such as those mentioned in this article.
 This technical exchange has been instrumental in developing more precise tools, such as high-sensitivity fluorescent particles, adjustable electromagnets, and high-resolution sensors.